 Where do UWC East Africa’s students come from?

-We currently have nearly 100 different nationalities enrolled in UWC East Africa.
-About one quarter of students across the two campuses are Tanzanian citizens, usually the children of local business people or of parents working for international organisations.
+We currently have over 110 different nationalities enrolled in UWC East Africa.
+About one quarter of our students across the two campuses are Tanzanian citizens, usually the children of local business people or of parents working for international organisations.
 Many of our expatriate families are working with the UN or for businesses involved with the flourishing tourist trade in this area of Tanzania.
 Others are working as medical personnel or as missionaries.
 There are many children whose parents are working elsewhere in Africa.
 Our IB Diploma class has students coming from across the world recruited through the UWC Global Selection Programme or through a UWC National Committee..

 Who are the teaching staff?